jenpennen/jennycho/src/content/work/tugo.md

 ## Usability Testing

-Starting with the old Retune designs, I created a working prototype and recruited 20 participants to test it.
+Starting with the old Retune designs, I created a working prototype and recruited 20 participants for user feedback.
 I decided to use Figma's prototype feature due to the cost of our other option, Maze.
-While Figma had some limitations compared to Maze, I recieved valuable feedback on our current designs.
+While Figma had some limitations compared to Maze, I recieved valuable feedback on the existing designs.

 ![Old Retune Designs](https://storage.googleapis.com/jennyencho-website/tugo-img/old-retune-designs.png)